Clementine Churchill: Later life and death

-After more than 56 years of marriage, Clementine was widowed on 24 January 1965 when Winston died at the age of 90.
+After more than 56 years of marriage, Clementine was widowed on 24 January 1965 when her husband died aged 90.

 After Sir Winston's death, on 17 May 1965, she was created a life peer as Baroness Spencer-Churchill, of Chartwell in the County of Kent.
 She sat as a cross-bencher, but her growing deafness precluded her taking a regular part in parliamentary life.

 In her final few years, inflation and rising expenses left Lady Spencer-Churchill in financial difficulties and in early 1977 she sold at auction five paintings by her late husband.
-After her death, it was discovered that she had destroyed the Graham Sutherland portrait of her husband because Sir Winston had disliked it.

 Lady Spencer-Churchill died at her London home, at 7 Princes Gate, Knightsbridge, of a heart attack on 12 December 1977.
 She was 92 years old and had outlived her husband by almost 13 years, as well as three of her five children.

 She is buried with her husband and children at St Martin's Church, Bladon, near Woodstock in Oxfordshire.

 Memorials

 The Clementine Churchill Hospital in Harrow, Middlesex, is named after her.

-A plaque on the Berkhamsted house where the young Clementine Hozier had lived during her education at Berkhamsted Girls' School was unveiled in 1979 by her youngest daughter, Baroness Soames.
+A plaque on the Berkhamsted house where the young Clementine Hozier had lived during her education at Berkhamsted School for Girls was unveiled in 1979 by her youngest daughter, Baroness Soames.
 A blue plaque also commemorates her residence there.

+In popular culture

+Clementine was played by Virginia McKenna in the 1974 television biopic The Gathering Storm opposite Richard Burton.
+She was played by Vanessa Redgrave in the 2002 biographical television movie The Gathering Storm.
+Dame Harriet Walter portrayed her in the first series of Peter Morgan's Netflix drama The Crown, and she was played by Dame Kristin Scott Thomas in the 2017 film Darkest Hour.